se2p/ps-wise-2021-program-description/README.md

 ### Playing the game

 The game is usually played using the mouse.
 The left mouse button is used to uncover (or reveal) **covered** squares, while the right mouse button is used to flag **covered** squares that potentially contain mines.

 For the assignment, **we do not rely on mouse, but input the coordinates of the block we intent to click and the action to perform `R` for reveal and `F` for flag**.
-Clicking or flagging squares that have been already uncovered does not cause any change in the game, i.e., the GUI is refreshed but does not change its content.
+Clicking or flagging squares that have been already **uncovered** does not cause any change in the game and its GUI.
+Nevertheless, the GUI must be refreshed, as a consequence to process the input.

-In the following, "(left-)click" means *input the coordinate of the square with action `R`*, while "flag" means *input the coordinate of the square with action `F`*.
+In the following, "(left-)click" means *input the coordinate of the square with action `R`*, while "flag" or "(right)-click" mean *input the coordinate of the square with action `F`*.

 If a player uncovers a mine, the mine detonates, and the game is lost.
 Otherwise, the uncovered squares displays either a number, indicating the quantity of mines adjacent to it, or nothing if empty.
 After left-clicking a square, all its "neighbors" **covered** squares are automatically uncovered if they are empty.
 Players' job is to use the numbers in the **uncovered** squares to figure out which of the remaining **covered** squares contain mines and which are safe to click.